TeresaAye/DAND_Bay_Area_Bike_Share_Jupyter_Notebook_Final_Project/README.md

 This was one of the first projects for completion of the Udacity Data Analytics Nanodegree (DAND).

-The word document is the review by Udacity team.
+The pdf document is the review by Udacity team.

 I was a new python / jupyter notebook learner at this point.
 I've since received / completed the Udacity certificate for the Data Analytics Nanodegree,